isomerpages/ura-lkywcp/index.md

         description: A biennial international award that recognises outstanding cities in tackling urban challenges to bring about a holistic & sustained urban transformation.
         button: About the Prize
         url: /about-the-prize/
+    - infobar:
+        title: Nominations closed!
+        subtitle: Lee Kuan Yew World City Prize 2024
+        description: Nominations for the 2024 Prize have closed.
+Thank you for your interest.
+The results will be announced in March 2024.
+Watch this space.
+        button:
+        url:
     - infopic:
         title: Climate-smart cities for the future
         subtitle: Featured article